matekdev/lean-engine/README.md

 # Based Engine

 Based on what?
 Based Engine is my attempt at learning graphics programming.
 The goal is to create a 3D playground that allows me to easily interact and implement various graphics features.
 I started Based Engine on OpenGL which is the branch you are currently viewing.
 I wrote over ~14 blogs documenting my journey as I went through [LearnOpenGL](https://learnopengl.com/) to learn and implement various features.
+After implementing a majority of the features I decided to continue my progress in DX11.
 Here is an incomplete list with direct links to the blog posts.

 - [Object Picking](https://matek.dev/blog/basedlogs-1/)
 - [Shadowmaps](https://matek.dev/blog/basedlogs-14/)